home iammatthias menu

 The historical data gets chunked into windows of 100 readings.
 Each window collapses to a fingerprint built from mean, variance, and min/max across the sensors.
 Poseidon hash (ZK-friendly) turns each window into a deterministic value.
 Iterative hashing across all the window fingerprints produces a single 256-bit master secret.

-The master secret is unreproducible (you'd need the exact same readings in the exact same order), deterministic (same data, same secret), and privacy-preserving (reveals nothing about the underlying values).
+The master secret is impractical to reproduce without the exact readings in the exact order, deterministic for the same input, and designed to reveal nothing about the underlying values.

 The pipeline also pulls frequency patterns out of the motion data.
 Vibrations from passing trucks, footsteps, or the washing machine leave signatures that are nearly impossible to replicate.